lmorg/murex/docs/commands/autocomplete.md

 Behavior of this directive can be altered with `config set shell recursive-enabled`

+### "IncExeAll": boolean (false)

+Enable this to any executables.
+Suggestions will include aliases, functions builtins and any executables in `$PATH`.
+It will not include private functions.

 ### "IncExePath": boolean (false)

-Enable this to any executables in `$PATH`.
+Enable this to include any executables in `$PATH`.
 Suggestions will not include aliases, functions nor privates.

 ### "IncFiles": boolean (true)